 But as is the case with so many health crazes, if it sounds too good to be true, it’s worth doing your due diligence to find out just how reliable all those impressive claims are.

-To help you get to the bottom of the science behind infrared saunas — and to find out if those health promises actually have any merit behind them — we asked three of our health experts to weigh in on the matter: Cindy Cobb, a nurse practitioner specializing in women’s health, aesthetics and cosmetics, and skin care; Daniel Bubnis, a nationally certified personal trainer and faculty instructor at Lackawanna College; and Debra Rose Wilson, an associate professor and holistic healthcare practitioner.
+To help you get to the bottom of the science behind infrared saunas — and to find out if those health promises actually have any merit behind them — we asked three of our health experts to weigh in on the matter: Cynthia Cobb, DNP, APRN, a nurse practitioner specializing in women’s health, aesthetics and cosmetics, and skin care; Daniel Bubnis, MS, NASM-CPT, NASE Level II-CSS, a nationally certified personal trainer and faculty instructor at Lackawanna College; and Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT, an associate professor and holistic healthcare practitioner.

 Here’s what they had to say: